Mavignate/OxyMusic-Android-App/README.md

 ## In Future

-- Bugs fixes in music player
+- Bug fixes in music player
 - settings menu
 - save tracks on local device